harshchiki/run-through-tech/Huffman Coding.md

 C 6 Code: 0  -> 6 bits
 32 15          28 bits ==> total = 75 bits (instead of 120)

+## Important - Interpretation
+so the source string: BCAADDDCCACACAC will be encoded as
+100 0 10 10 101 101 101 0 0 10 0 10 0
+parsing the above, we will check the tree to get the char

 Basically, for Huffman encoding algo,
 * for every 1 we traverse towards the right child and
 * for every 0 we traverse towards the left one